-Sites such as Sweepstakes Today, Contest Alley, and Win Prizes Online make finding and signing up for these giveaway contests easier than ever before.
+Sites such as Sweepstakes Today and Win Prizes Online make finding and signing up for these giveaway contests easier than ever before.
 You certainly won’t win everything you sign up for, but there’s really nothing to lose.

 3. Get Free Samples